thefatos/galaxya21s-gsi/README.md

 https://github.com/topjohnwu For Magisk

-@WinterRidozi (on telegram) for repartition method
+@WinterRidozi (on telegram) for repartition method and for some edits

 https://github.com/RiskyGUY22 For maintaining KawaKernel